Vaguery/gptp2015/markdown/manuscript.md

 TDD _as such_ is a rigorous process, to the point where it can be described as "painful" (though also "useful") by experienced programmers.
 The steps are deceptively easy to trivialize and misunderstand, especially for those whose habits of thinking about code are ingrained:

-1. Add a little test
+1. Add a little (failing) test which exercises the next behavior you want to build into your codebase
-1. Run all tests and fail
+1. Run all tests, expecting only the newest to fail
-1. Make a little change
+1. Make the minimal change to your codebase that permits the new test to pass
-1. Run the tests and succeed
+1. Run all tests, expecting them all to succeed
-1. Refactor to remove duplication
+1. Refactor codebase to remove duplication

-Each stage offers a stumbling block for an experienced programmer, but the most salient for us now is the overarching flow of implementation (or "design") that it imposes: Each cycle, and also the overarching design process, begins with the choice of _which little test should next be added_; each cycle ends with a rigorous process of refactoring, not just of the new code but of the _entire cumulative codebase_ produced over all iterations of this cycle.
+Each stage offers a stumbling block for an experienced programmer, but the most salient for us now is the iterative flow of implementation (or "design") that it imposes: Each cycle begins with a choice of _which little test should next be added_; each cycle ends with a rigorous process of refactoring, not just of the new code but of the _entire cumulative codebase_ produced so far.
 The middle three steps---implementing a _single_ failing test and modifying the codebase _by just enough_ so that all tests pass---feel when one is working through them as if they could be automated easily.
 The _mindfulness_ of the process lives in the choice of next steps and (though somewhat less so) of standard refactoring operations.

 Braithwaite's exercise does an interesting thing to surface the formal rigor of this approach.
 In it, the participants (willing, of course, because the exercise is a _kata_ or "refresher" for experienced software developers to hone their skills) are asked to implement a nominally simple project like the game of Tic-Tac-Toe, given an _ordered_ list of features to implement and the artificial restriction that they must go farther than normal TDD practice asks.
 Rather than producing a suite of tests and a self-contained codebase, they are forced to use _only_ refactoring of code added to tests to produce their eventual "codebase".
-In other words, no code can be "produced" until _duplication in code added multiple passing tests_ provides a warrant for refactoring it out.
+In other words, no code can be "produced" until the "smell" of duplication in the code added to multiple passing tests _provides a warrant_ for refactoring it out.

 Further, a facilitator patrols ongoing work and deletes _any and all code not called for by a pre-existing failing test_.

-Words like "irritating" and "annoying" crop up in participants' accounts of  this onerous backtracking deletion the first few times it happens... as one might imagine.
-But as Gojko Adzik emphasizes in his descriptions of workshops he's run, the results of "design" of even simple algorithms in this artificial amplified setting seems much more _open-ended_ than it would if the software were built within the typical framing of habits and assumptions that an experienced programmer carries along with her to any project.
+Words like "irritating" and "annoying" crop up in participants' accounts of  this onerous backtracking deletion the first few times it happens, as one might imagine.
+But as Gojko Adzik emphasizes in his descriptions of workshops, the resulting designs for even simple algorithms in this artificially amplified setting seems much more _open-ended_ than it would if the software were built under the typical norms and habits an experienced programmer uses in normal conditions.

 A number of contextually positive benefits are attributed to agile software development practices, and to TDD within that suite of practices.
 But the one that brings us here today is that aspect surfaced particularly in Adzik's account of Tic-tac-toe: